-- Global High Yield Bond Fund - Short Duration Global High Yield Bond Fund
+- Global High Yield Bond Fund - Short Duration Global High Yield Bond Fund management company is available at the registered office of the Management Company.

 These Sub-Funds are co-managed by the Management Company's branch located in France and Aviva Investors Global Services Limited.